 The Marketing minor is intended for traditional undergraduate students who are in a major outside of the Department of Undergraduate Business.
 Only courses in which a student has earned a "C" or better may be applied to the minor.
 Students are limited to one minor in Accounting, Business and Economics, Finance, Management and Organizational Behavior, or Marketing.
-Students who are seeking a minor in Marketing must complete with a grade of "C" or better, 21 semester credit hours, which must include ECON 101(3); 102(3); ACCT 111(3); MKTG 300(3), and at least three unique 300-level courses in Marketing.
+Students who are seeking a minor in Marketing must complete with a grade of "C" or better, 15 semester credit hours, which must include MKTG 300(3) and at least four unique 300-level courses in Marketing and their prerequisites.
 A student who majors in Marketing may not earn a minor in the Department of Undergraduate Business.